This post was last updated on September 9th, 2021 at 10:21 am

-In 2018, EPC requirements changed for landlords through the introduction a minimum energy rating of ‘E’ or above for new tenancies.
-In 2020, along with several other regulations in the rental sector – they changed again.
+In 2018, EPC requirements changed for landlords through the introduction of a minimum energy rating of ‘E’ or above for new tenancies.
+Now, this rule applies to all tenancies, not just new ones.
+In 2021, changes to the Minimum Energy Efficiency Standards were announced that will affect landlords and rentals from 2025.

-In this article, we are going to recap the changes that happened in 2020, including everything you need to know about the latest updates for EPCs, what your legal responsibilities are and what else landlords can expect from the year ahead.
+In this article, we recap the changes that happened in 2020, as well as everything you need to know about the latest 2021 updates for EPCs, what your legal responsibilities are and what happens if your property doesn’t have an EPC.

 - What are the current EPC requirements?